Thijsvanede/Tiresias/README.md

 ```
 make build
 ```
 from the `/docs` directory.
-The documentation can then be found under `/docs/build/html/index.html`.
+The documentation can then be found under `/docs/build/html/index.html`. **Important: to build the documentation yourself, you will also need to have `sphinx-rdt-theme` and `recommonmark` installed.**

 ## References
 [1] `TODO`